You may have noticed that your favorite cheese has a strong briny taste and wondered how you remove the salt from halloumi.

 And don’t leave it in the liquid for more than an hour before cooking.

-It’s your choice as to whether to give the halloumi a final rinse, but the lemon flavor does actually go well with the cheese!
+It’s your choice as to whether to give the halloumi a final rinse, but the lemon flavor does go well with the cheese!

 Milk has a similar effect to lemon juice, it can help remove the salt from the halloumi.